How to Make Money from Music Production in 2026

 My first beat sale was $25.
 I was ecstatic.
 My 50th beat sale was $250, and I was frustrated because I'd spent 200+ hours on production by that point.
 The math worked out to about $0.60 per hour.
 Not exactly the dream.

-But here's what nobody told me: selling beats is only ONE of many income streams.
+The reality: selling beats is only one of many income streams.
 The producers who actually make a living from music rarely rely on a single source of income.
 They stack multiple revenue streams until the total adds up to a real salary.

 This guide breaks down every legitimate way to earn money from music production in 2026 — with honest numbers, not hype.